top of page

 Community and Programs

-The Vikings compete in the Western Football Netball League (WFNL) and call Grant Reserve, Sugar Gum Drive, Altona their home.
-Visit the Altona Vikings official website for news, fixtures, and club information, follow the club on Facebook, and follow them on Instagram for match-day photos and club updates.
+The Falcons compete in the WAFL and call HIF Health Insurance Oval, Joondalup home.
+Visit the club website for more information, follow them on Facebook, and follow them on Instagram for news and match day updates.

 📄 Material & Construction